 Just so.
 But I’m nevertheless suspicious of ordinary kitchens, tables and ants that lure you away from the extraordinary living out of faith in activism.
 But it turns out that falling in righteous love with eating can ground your body and spirit and then lead you into an encounter with the world.

-You see, human rights offered me an opportunity to square off against real evil, allowing me to live out my hero dreams, like during the Occupy movement, or when I was in prison to close the School of the Americas.
+You see, human rights offered me an opportunity to square off against real evil, allowing me to live out my hero dreams, like during the Occupy movement, or when I was .
 Times when I felt the Holy Spirit like a fire in my bones.
 Times when it seemed that the nonviolent lamb marched to war with the principalities and powers that chain the earth in decay and bondage and sets yokes on the poor.
 It’s easy to feel like you’re living out the Gospel when you’re in prison, sleeping outside in the winter, or blocking a bank from seizing someone’s home.

 Justice in Ordinary Times: Eating